AnyBody/tutorials/Posture_and_movement/intro.md

 somewhat different now, and plotting the joint rotation velocities will also show that the initial velocity is now zero for both joints.
-This is ensured by using similar values for the first two points in each interpolation, for instance -30 and -30 degrees in the HipDriver.
+This is ensured by using similar values for the first two points in each interpolation, for instance -30 and -30 degrees in the `HipDriver`.
 Now we could generate infinitely many different motions simply by inserting different angle values into these interpolation drivers.
 Among them will be the motion that generates the fastest kick without overloading the